mendhak/Airflow-MS-Teams-Operator/README.md

 Then wait a bit, and open http://localhost:8080 with airflow:airflow.

-To create a connection quickly, use this CLI command
+To create a connection quickly, use this CLI command, substitute the url bit.

 ```
 docker compose exec -it airflow-webserver airflow connections add 'msteams_webhook_url' --conn-json '{"conn_type": "http", "description": "", "host": "<url-goes-here-without https://>", "schema": "https", "login": "", "password": null, "port": null }'